 In response to this need, mission trips are being planned for Good Shepherd:

-There are many ways to help with this trip even if you can’t go.
+There are many ways to help even if you can’t go on the mission trip:

 How can I learn more?